 Now we don’t want to show them individually rather we want users to see which farm is selling which product and which product is associated with which farm.

-Using Mongoose populate() Method
+Step 4: Using populate() Method

 For a product, we want to populate the name and id of the farm associated with it.
-We can do this by using the populate() method.
+We can do this by using the populate() method:

 Product.find()